josephsl/wintenApps/readme.md

 * Download [development version][2]
 * NVDA compatibility: 2020.4 and beyond

-Note: Originally called Windows 10 App Essentials, it was renamed in 2021 to support Windows 10 and future releases such as Windows 11.
+Note: Originally called Windows 10 App Essentials, it was renamed to Windows App Essentials in 2021 to support Windows 10 and future releases such as Windows 11.
 Parts of this add-on will still refer to the original add-on name.

 This add-on is a collection of app modules for various modern Windows apps, as well as enhancements and fixes for certain controls found in Windows 10 and later.